myacksmith/yaget/TEMPLATES.md

 # Template Reference Guide

-This document provides a reference for creating and customizing templates in the GitLab test environment system.
+This document provides a reference for creating and customizing templates in the YAGET (Yet Another GitLab Environment Tool) system.

 ## Available Variables